bairdlangenbrunner/bairdlangenbrunner.github.io/setup.md

 __Text editors:__ When I'm editing within terminal, I like vim, but my all-time favorite application-based text editor is the [BBEdit][bbedit] (I find the free version to be everything I need).
 It's simple and, for me, a much more efficient alternative to vim.
 I also like [Jupyter Notebook][jupyter] for Python.

 __Color schemes:__ For color schemes, I like [Solarized][solarized], which was designed to be slightly easier on your eyes than the standard, pre-packaged options:  darks are less dark, whites are less white, but the contrast is still good.
 I use the dark color scheme in iTerm2 and the light color scheme in BBEdit.
+The colors on this site are also taken from Solarized.

 __Package managers:__ To keep things clean and working on my Mac, I like to use the [Homebrew][homebrew] package manager.
 It's great for keeping a lot of finicky dependencies in check, and I use it in conjunction with [conda][conda] (from the [Anaconda][anaconda] Python distribution).